The Point Arena - Stornetta Unit of the California Coastal National Monument include over two miles of coastline, the estuary of

-the Garcia River and adjacent beach, and a small island accessible during low tide.
+the Garcia River and the adjacent beach.
 Historic Point Arena Lighthouse is just to the North and Manchester State Park is just beyond the lighthouse.

 View of Point Arena Lighthouse from Stornetta Lands